nuxeo-sandbox/nuxeo-indd-compound-asset/README.md

 ## List of Features

-This plugin provides a filemanager plugin to import InDesign packages in the Nuxeo Platform.
+This plugin provides a [filemanager](https://doc.nuxeo.com/nxdoc/file-manager/) plugin to import InDesign packages into the Nuxeo Platform.

-Input: an InDesign package (a zip file as described [here](https://helpx.adobe.com/indesign/how-to/indesign-package-files-for-handoff.html)).
+Input: an InDesign package (which is a zip, as described [here](https://helpx.adobe.com/indesign/how-to/indesign-package-files-for-handoff.html)).
 Note that there is a sample included [in this repo](nuxeo-indd-compound-asset-core/src/test/resources/files/sample.zip).

 Result: the plug-in creates the following: